 Categories

-Benedictine Spirituality Christ Divine Office Easter Sunday Easter Vigil Eastertide Gospel Lectio Divina Liturgy Resurrection Saints Scripture Triduum Uncategorized
+Benedictine Spirituality Christ Easter Vigil Lectio Divina Liturgy Resurrection Triduum

-I love how the Easter vigil lays out the whole story of our salvation in word, action and sacrament.
+My head is full of the riches of our Easter vigil.
+It’s my favourite liturgy of the year, I love how it ties everything together, laying out the story of our salvation in word, action and sacrament.
 I find myself revisiting it over and over during Eastertide, allowing different aspects of it to enrich and nourish me.
-This morning I have these words from an Easter hymn by St John of Damascus running through my head:
+Today, This morning I’m reflecting on this from an Easter hymn by St John of Damascus:

 “Let us rise in early morning